-Note to All Applicants: Grantees are expected to consult with and work cooperatively with stakeholders in the countries, including the Ministries of Education, Labor, and other relevant ministries, NGOs, national steering/advisory committees on child labor, education, faith and community-based organizations, and working children and their families.
-Grantees should ensure that their proposed activities and interventions are consistent with those of the countries' national child labor and education frameworks and priorities, as applicable.
-Grantees are strongly encouraged to collaborate with existing projects, particularly those funded by USDOL, including Timebound Programs and other projects implemented by the International Labor Organization's International Program on the Elimination of Child Labor (ILO/
+Note to All Applicants: Grantees are expected to consult with and work cooperatively with stakeholders in Pakistan, including the Ministries of Education, Labor, and other relevant ministries, NGOs, national steering/advisory committees on child labor, education, faith and community-based organizations, and working children and their families.
+Grantees should ensure that their proposed activities and interventions are within Pakistan's national child labor and education frameworks and priorities, as applicable.
+Grantees are strongly encouraged to collaborate with existing projects, particularly those funded by USDOL, including Timebound Programs and other projects implemented by the ILO/IPEC.
 As discussed in Section V(1)(D), up to five (5) extra points will be given to applications that include committed non-Federal resources that significantly expand the project's scope.
 However, applicants are instructed that the project budget submitted with the application must include all necessary and sufficient funds, without reliance on other contracts, grants, or awards, to implement the applicant's proposed project activities and to achieve proposed project goals and objectives under this solicitation.
 If anticipated funding from another contract, grant, or award fails to materialize, USDOL will not provide additional funding to cover these costs.